friendly-bits/geoblocker-bash/README.md

 </details>

 **Ease of use**:
-- Installation normally takes a few seconds.
+- Installation is easy, doesn't require many complex command line arguments and normally takes a few seconds.
+- After installation, geoblocking will be already active for the specified countries and in most cases, you don't have to do anything else.

 <details><summary>Read more:</summary>